 Q: How does a mastering job usually work?
 A: We agree the time frame and the cost, specific details of how the mix will be delivered, as well as your sonic ideas.
 Then, you can either drop off your mix in person or send it online.
-Upon completion, I post the masters online for you to download, and then you can listen to them in your usual listening environment.
-If you wish to request any changes, just let me know.
-As soon as you sign off the masters, I prepare everything for the pressing plant or for whatever your desired destination medium is.
+Upon completion, we post the masters online for you to download, and then you can listen to them in your usual listening environment.
+If you wish to request any changes, just let us know.
+As soon as you sign off the masters, we prepare everything for the distribution.

 Q: What format should I deliver the mix in?

 In 24 bit or 32 bit floating point WAV/AIF, please.
 The files can be stereo interleaved or spilt stereo, although 24 bit WAV stereo interleaved is certainly the standard.
 The sample rate should correspond to the frequency of your project.
 So if you recorded and mixed at 96 kHz, please send me the mix at 96 kHz.
 It makes no sense to bounce a 44 kHz project to 96 kHz.